icsob2025/icsob2025.github.io/PhDRetreatSubmissions/index.md

 To address the items above, we suggest the following structure: Problem Definition, Knowledge Gap, Research Method, Timeline, Preliminary Results (if any), and Expected Contributions.
 All submissions must be written in English.

 <br>
-Students interested in participating in the PhD Retreat must submit a short paper (5-9 pages) using the CEUR-ART one-column template which is available here: <a onclick="saveFile('http://ceur-ws.org/Vol-XXX/CEURART.zip')">http://ceur-ws.org/Vol-XXX/CEURART.zip</a>(LaTeX) or <a href="http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.docx" target="_blank">http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.docx</a>(Word).
+Students interested in participating in the PhD Retreat must submit a short paper (5-9 pages) using the CEUR-ART one-column template, which is available here: <a onclick="saveFile('http://ceur-ws.org/Vol-XXX/CEURART.zip')">http://ceur-ws.org/Vol-XXX/CEURART.zip</a>(LaTeX) or <a href="http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.docx" target="_blank">http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.docx</a>(Word).
 The accepted PhD Retreat submissions will be offered for publication by CEUR-WS.org (open access) in the ICSOB 2024 Companion Proceedings.

 <hr>
 <b style="font-size: 18px" id="Reviewprocesss">Review Process</b><br>